-In 2015 the State of Tennessee Department of Revenue and BIS signed a contract to begin implementation of a new fully integrated real-time Vehicle Title and Registration System (VTRS).
-Over the next 24 months we worked together implementing various pieces of VTRS until it was live, and VTRS became the official system of record.
-The new system improved transaction processing resulting in increased efficiency (5:1 ratio), decreased errors and provided more robust controls against potential fraud.
+In 2015, the State of Tennessee Department of Revenue and BIS signed a contract to begin implementation of a new, fully integrated, real-time Vehicle Title and Registration System (VTRS).
+Over the next 24 months, we worked together implementing various pieces of VTRS until it was live, and VTRS became the official system of record.
+The new system improved transaction processing, resulting in increased efficiency (5:1 ratio), decreased errors, and more robust controls against potential fraud.

-Also during the same time frame of VTRS and EIVS, the Tennessee Department of Revenue was facing a problem with the old cardboard Dealer Drive Out Tags.
+During the same time frame of VTRS and EIVS, the Tennessee Department of Revenue was facing a problem with the old cardboard Dealer Drive-Out Tags.
 These are the temporary tags dealers would use to put on a car for the customer to drive until the metal plate is assigned and on the customer’s car.
-The problem with a serialized piece of cardboard is it’s very difficult to track the inventory and enforce rules with dealerships on how many tags can be issued to each vehicle.
-Also, if law enforcement pulled a vehicle over, they had no idea what vehicle this tag should be on and who the owner is.
-So if a Dealer Drive-Out tag was stolen, law enforcement had a very difficult task of finding out what dealership the tag was sold to.
+The problem with a serialized piece of cardboard is the difficulty to track the inventory and enforce rules with dealerships on how many tags can be issued to each vehicle.
+In addition, if law enforcement pulled a vehicle over, they would have no idea what vehicle this tag should be on and who the owner is.
+Therefore, if a Dealer Drive-Out tag was stolen, law enforcement would have a very difficult task of finding out what dealership the tag was sold to.

-The State of Tennessee and BIS worked together to develop Dealer Drive-Out EZ Tag system.
+The State of Tennessee and BIS worked together to develop the Dealer Drive-Out EZ Tag system.
 This is a website where Tennessee Dealers can log in and issue a temporary dealer drive out tag with a scannable barcode for law enforcement.
-The new tag information is printed on chemical/weather resistant paper.
-Thus eliminating the need for the State and dealerships to inventory preprinted serialized tags.
-The State also has complete control over how many tags dealers can issue to each vehicle and preventing Dealers from selling tags if dealer license are expired.
-Also, when dealers key the information into the system, law enforcement has immediate real-time access to validate the tag.
+The new tag information is printed on chemical/weather-resistant paper, thus eliminating the need for the State and dealerships to inventory pre-printed serialized tags.
+The State also has complete control over how many tags dealers can issue to each vehicle and prevent dealers from selling tags if dealer licenses are expired.
+In addition, when dealers key the information into the system, law enforcement has immediate real-time access to validate the tag.